Automotive Business Management and Technology BSc (Honours)

 Helpful subjects are Business, and Technology

-Automotive Business Management and Technology is an exciting honours degree programme being offered by CIT to provide learners with the knowledge and skills necessary to meet the needs of the ever changing automotive sector.
+Automotive Business Management and Technology is an exciting honours degree programme being offered by MTU Cork to provide learners with the knowledge and skills necessary to meet the needs of the ever changing automotive sector.
 The course comprises a blend of important business and technology aspects central to successful careers in the automotive industry.

 Process, Energy and Transport Engineering